cyverse-archive/Conrad/README.markdown

 This service will fail under the following circumstances:

 * an app with the specified identifier can't be found;
+* the speified app is not associated with an app category;
 * a database error occurs.

 ### Moving an App